 My junior year I thought it would be cool to say I ran a marathon.
 The starting line for the Philadelphia Marathon was just a few blocks from my apartment and the race was coming up soon.
 How convenient.
 I registered for the race about 6 weeks in advance.
 I’d been running almost everyday of the week for years, so why not scratch this off my bucket list.

 On race morning I rolled out of bed about 30 minutes before the start of the race.
-I threw on my beloved shiny blue tights and a cotton sweatshirt.
+I threw on my beloved shiny blue tights that were at least 10 years old and a cotton sweatshirt.
 Before I left my apartment I had my typical pre-run snack, 2 slices of toast with peanut butter.
 I pinned on my number, tied my key and timing chip to my shoe, and it was go time.
 I fell in line with the crowd walking past my building and followed them to the starting line.